Introduction

 data

-(DeleteChannelOption): Options for deleting a channel.
+(SendMessageChannelAction): Options for creating a message.

 Returns